 Shingles causes a painful, itchy, and blistering rash.
-The blisters fill with fluid but will eventually crust over and disappear during the course of the infection.
-Treatment includes antivirals to help lessen the severity, along with oatmeal baths and calamine lotion to ease discomfort.
+The blisters fill with fluid but eventually crust over and disappear during the course of the infection.
+Treatment includes antivirals, oatmeal baths, and cool compresses.

 Shingles is a viral infection caused by the varicella-zoster virus.
 It is the same virus that causes chickenpox.
 Anyone who has had chickenpox can develop shingles as the virus lays dormant in the body.

 When shingles appears, it often starts as a burning or tingling sensation on the area of skin where the rash will appear.
 They then develop a blistering rash.

 This article reviews what shingles blisters are, what they look like, treatments, and more.

 Shingles appears on the skin, often as a stripe or small patch.
 It typically affects only one side of the body.
 It

 According to the American Academy of Dermatology Association (AAD), the rash often appears as a cluster of small blisters.
 The skin beneath the blisters is often inflamed.